Broadcasting in Ad Hoc Multiple Access Channels: Introduction

 Multiple access channels model shared-medium networks in which a simultaneous broadcast to all users is provided by architecture.
 They are an abstraction of the networking technology of the popular implementation of local area networks by the Ethernet suite of technologies~\cite{MetcalfeB-CACM76}.

-In a multiple access channel, transmissions by multiple users that overlap in time result in interference so that none can be successfully received.
+In a multiple access channel, transmissions by multiple users that overlap in time result in interference so that none can be received successfully.
 This makes it necessary either to avoid conflict for access to the channel altogether or to have a mechanism to resolve conflict when it occurs.

-We consider broadcasting in multiple-access channels in a dynamic scenario when there are many stations but only a few of them are active at any time and the stations' status of active versus passive keeps changing.
+We consider broadcasting in multiple-access channels in a dynamic scenario when there are many stations but only a few of them are active at any time and the stations' status of active versus passive may change.
 This corresponds to a realistic situation when most stations are idle for most of the time, while a few stations occasionally want to use the broadcast functionality of the channel.
 Moreover, it is normally impossible to predict in advance which stations will need to access the channel at what times, as bursts of activity among stations do not exhibit any regular patterns.
-Resolving access to a channel can be implemented by using randomization, as is implemented in the carrier-sense multiple access, see \cite{Keshav-book97}.
+Resolving conflicts for access to a channel can be accomplished by using randomization, as is implemented in the carrier-sense multiple access, see \cite{Keshav-book97}.

 Considering deterministic algorithms and their worst-case performance requires a methodological setting specifying worst-case bounds on how much traffic a network would need to handle.
 This can be accomplished formally through suitable adversarial models of demands on network traffic.
 Adversarial models normally assume synchronous channels with stations acting in lockstep, which is the case of this work.